khulnasoft-lab/design.khulnasoft.com/contents/components/dropdowns.md

 #### Icon dropdown

-Icon dropdowns function similar to other dropdown button combinations with the difference being an icon label.
+Icon dropdowns function similarly to other dropdown button combinations with the difference being an icon label.

 Todo: Add live component block with code example